A guided tour of the newest Slack improvements

 For many users (and soon, everyone), Slack looks a little different.
-We’re rolling out a simpler, more organised experience that will help everyone to get the most from Slack.
-But if you’ve used Slack for months (or years), the new look and feel may require some adjustment.
-That’s natural – quite a bit changed in the interface refresh.
+We’re rolling out a simpler, more organized experience that will help everyone get the most from Slack.
+But if you’ve used Slack for months (or years), the new look and feel may require an adjustment.
+That’s natural—quite a bit changed in the interface refresh.

 Search is now in one central spot

-Try this shortcut: for those of you who use keyboard shortcuts to navigate Slack, Ctrl/cmd T or K will still open a search box that is aimed at channels, and the new keystroke Ctrl/cmd G will open a search box that is focused on message and file content only.
+Try this shortcut: For those of you who use keyboard shortcuts to navigate Slack, ctrl/cmd T or K will still open a search box aimed at channels, and the new keystroke ctrl/cmd G will open a search box focused on message and file content only.

 Starred items are now called Saved

-In the new list of items at the upper-left side of the app, you’ll find Saved (with a new bookmark icon).
+In the new list of items at the upper left of the app is Saved (with a new bookmark icon).
 It used to be called Starred and was located elsewhere, and although you were able to mark either a channel or a message with a star, doing so did different things in the app.

-Now it’s a bit clearer: Saved items are the messages and files that you want to track privately in your own list that is located in this menu, and Starred channels will continue to show up under a header in your app’s channels.
+Now it’s a bit clearer: Saved items are the messages and files you want to track privately in your own list located in this menu, and Starred channels will continue to show up under a header in your app’s channels.

-You can add any message or file to your Saved list by hitting the bookmark icon that pops up in the action menu when you hover the mouse over a message.
+You can add any message or file to your Saved list by hitting the bookmark icon that pops up in the action menu when you mouse over a message.

-Perhaps the most important new feature on all paid Slack subscriptions is custom sections.
-I can’t emphasise enough just how much this can improve your productivity.
-If having to track a large number of channels has ever overwhelmed you, now you can create any number of descriptive folders to organise (and collapse) them.
+Perhaps the most important new feature on all paid Slack plans is custom sections.
+I can’t emphasize enough how much this can improve your productivity.
+If having to track a large number of channels has ever overwhelmed you, now you can create any number of descriptive folders to organize (and collapse) them.

-- A top-level ‘Red phone’ or ‘Top priority’ section for my two or three most important channels and DMs
+- A top-level “Red phone” or “Top priority” section for my 2–3 absolute most important channels and DMs

 - A team section to track my projects and committee assignments